kwiden/Portfolio/README.md

 # Q&A With Katie
+You have questions, I have answers.
+Typically it goes the other way around.

 I'm a computer engineer with experience in embedded systems and robotics.
 Currently I work at [Orro](www.getorro.com).
-Previously, I worked on "sense and avoid" systems that prevent mid-aid collisions between industrial drones and other aircraft at [Iris Automation](https://www.irisonboard.com/)and on educational products used by a million students worldwide at [VEX Robotics](https://www.vexrobotics.com/).
+Previously, I worked on "sense and avoid" systems that prevent mid-aid collisions between industrial drones and other aircraft at [Iris Automation](https://www.irisonboard.com/) and on educational products used by a million students worldwide at [VEX Robotics](https://www.vexrobotics.com/).

 I've been involed in FIRST Robotics since high school, starting with Team 1675 in Milwaukee, WI.
 After graduating high school, I went to Iowa State University and co-founded FRC 3928.
 I mentored 3928 for three years before taking a break to focus on graduating.
 After graduation I moved to Texas and mentored FRC 1296 for two years.
 After a move to California in 2018, I met and joined my local team, FRC 253.